scipy-conference/scipy_proceedings/papers/ramalingam_saravanan/ramalingam_saravanan.rst

    GraphTerm notebook mode, where the notebook contents are read from a file saved using the ``ipynb`` format.
 The first cell contains Markdown text and the second cell contains python code to generate a simple plot using ``matplotlib``.
-Note the use ``raw_input`` to prompt the user for terminal input. image. :label:`nb1fig`
+Note the use of ``raw_input`` to prompt the user for terminal input. :label:`nb1fig`

-The user can also save the contents of the displayed notebook to a file at any time.
-The user can exit the notebook mode and revert to the normal terminal mode using the menubar or simply by typing *Control-C*.
-On exiting the notebook mode, the user has the option of merging the content of scroll buffers of all the notebook cells back into the main terminal scroll buffer (Figure :ref:`nb2fig`).
+Users can save the contents of the displayed notebook to a file at any time.
+Users exit the notebook mode and revert to the normal terminal mode using the menubar or simply by typing *Control-C*.
+On exiting the notebook mode, users have the option of merging the content of scroll buffers of all the notebook cells back into the main terminal scroll buffer (Figure :ref:`nb2fig`).

 .. figure:: scipy-fig-nb2.png